 Libya participated in the 2008 Summer Olympics.

-According to consular records, in 2009, as many as 2 million Egyptian migrants were recorded by the Egyptian embassy in Tripoli.
+In 2009, consular records indicated that as many as 2 million Egyptian migrants were recorded by the Egyptian embassy in Tripoli, followed by 87,200 Tunisians, and 68,200 Moroccans by their respective embassies.

 In October 2010, Gaddafi apologized to African leaders on behalf of Arab nations for their involvement in the trans-Saharan slave trade.

-According to an Arab League report, based on data from 2010, unemployment for women stands at 18% while for the figure for men is 21%, making Libya the only Arab country where there are more unemployed men than women.
+According to an Arab League report, based on data from 2010, unemployment for women stands at 18% while for the figure for men is 21%.

-During 2010, when oil averaged at $80 a barrel, oil production accounted for 54% of GDP.
+During 2010, when oil averaged at $80 a barrel, oil production accounted for 54% of Libya's GDP.

-In March 2011, the United States and other nations recognized the National Transitional Council as the legitimate representative of the Libyan people.
+On 10 March 2011, the United States and many other nations recognized the National Transitional Council as the legitimate representative of the Libyan people.

-In August 2011, it was estimated that rebuilding Libya's infrastructure would take at least 10 years due to prior neglect.
+In August 2011, it was estimated that it would take at least 10 years to rebuild Libya's infrastructure.

 In September 2011, the UN formally recognized the country as "Libya".